hemantapkh/seedrcc/docs/index.md

 ---

-**seedrcc** provides a clean, complete, and fully-featured Python interface for interacting with the Seedr API, with support for both synchronous and asynchronous operations.
+**seedrcc** provides a clean Python interface for the Seedr API, with support for both synchronous and asynchronous operations.

 ## Features